 Application and selection process

-A lottery system will be used in late March to assign first-year students to residence.
+A lottery system will be used in late March early April to assign students to residence.
 Students living at least 50 kilometres away from the Barrie Campus will be given first priority in this lottery.
 All applications should be submitted online before the deadline.

 Applications for the upcoming term are made available in February/March of the current academic year.